rkstgr/celmes/README.md

 # CELMES

-Cell Measurement System.

-Distributed system of nodes with up two 8 * 7 cells, measuring voltage and energy.
+[CEL]l [ME]asurement [S]ystem.

+Measument system for REID cells.

+Current setup consists of one server and multiple nodes.
+Communication between nodes and server is done via Zenoh - an open source, high-performance, and low-latency communication middleware.

+# Installation

+## Server

+Server is responsible for storing the measurement data in a time series database

-## Setup
+## Node

-Repo is structured into `/node`, `/server` `/gui`

-node: runs on each node, is responsible to talk with the pi plates and read the electronic signals
+Node is responsible for reading the electronic signals from the pi plates and publishing them on the network.
-server: there should only one in the network, hosting the database to which the nodes upload the measurement data
-gui: grafana frontend to visualize the time series data